ObamaCare: Pros and Cons of ObamaCare

 How to Move Forward with The Pros and Cons of ObamaCare

-Fixing the parts of ObamaCare that don’t work isn’t as simple as just “repealing” ObamaCare (an action that would cost tax payers billions).
-Dealing with the pros and cons is something that is already built into the law via oversight committees and other forward thinking provisions in the law.
-With so many aspects of the Affordable Care Act still in the initial stages of growth only time will tell it’s true impact on America.
+Fixing the parts of ObamaCare that don’t work isn’t as simple as “repealing” ObamaCare.
+That would cost taxpayers billions.
+Dealing with the pros and cons is something that is already built into the law via oversight committees and other such forward-thinking provisions.
+With so many aspects of the Affordable Care Act still in the initial stages of growth, only time will tell how the ACA, ObamaCare, will impact America.

 ObamaCare Pros and Cons